MicheleNuijten/statcheck-web/README.md

 # Questions and comments

-We'd love to get your feedback about the statcheck web app!
-Please send us your questions and suggestions by creating an Issue here on Github; it's really easy to do!
+Feedback about the statcheck web app is always welcome!
+Please send your questions and suggestions by creating an Issue here on Github; it's really easy to do!

-You can also contact us on Twitter via
+You can also send me an <a href="mailto:m.b.nuijten@tilburguniversity.edu">email</a>.
-<a href="http://twitter.com/MicheleNuijten/" target="_blank">@MicheleNuijten</a>.

 # Copyright